ActivityWatch/activitywatch.github.io/donate.md

 ## Where does the money go?

-All expenses are [transparently published on Open Collective](https://opencollective.com/activitywatch).
-Donations currently cover:
+Donations routed through [Open Collective](https://opencollective.com/activitywatch) are transparently published there.
+They currently help cover:
 - Forum and infrastructure costs
 - Funding other open-source projects ActivityWatch depends on
-- (Future) contributor stipends and development bounties
+- Contributor stipends and development bounties, including work by contributors like Kerkko and Brayo; when donations have not been enough, Erik has covered the gap out of pocket

 The lead developer (Erik) is not paid from donations — every dollar goes to the project.